Ishaaaaaaaaaa/ai_healthcare_predictions/README.md

    * Train the model using the provided scripts and configurations.
 4. **Make Predictions:**
    * Use the trained model to make predictions on new data.
    * Interpret the results and generate actionable insights.

+5. **Libraries Used**:

+Pandas: For data manipulation and analysis.
+NumPy: For numerical operations.
+Matplotlib: For data visualization.
+Seaborn: For statistical data visualization.
+Scikit-learn: For machine learning algorithms.

+6.**Machine Learning Models**:
+The following machine learning models were implemented and evaluated:

+Decision Tree Classifier:
+Accuracy: 79.0%

+Maximum Features: [2, 4, 18]
+Random Forest Classifier:
+Accuracy: 84.6%
+Estimators: [100, 500]

+Logistic Regression:
+Accuracy: 84.00%

 **Contributing to This Project:**
 We welcome contributions from the community!
 If you're interested in contributing, please follow these guidelines: